autonomous-karting-series/Rulebook/src/Race_Procedure/race_procedure.md

 ## Event Structure

- 1. There will be multiple Official Practice Sessions throughout a race event and a Official Race Session.
+ 1. There will be multiple Official Practice Sessions throughout a Race Event and a Official Race Session.
-    1. Official Practice sessions will follow competition safety rules as if the practice session was a Race Session.
+    * Official Practice sessions will follow competition safety rules as if the practice session was a Race Session.
-    2. Official Race Session will be 1 kart running on the track at a time.
+    * Official Race Session will be 1 kart running on the track at a time.
+    * Race Events may have Unofficial Practice Sessions.
+      * During Unofficial Practice Sessions, __Secondary Vehicles__ may be used for data collection for development purposes only.
+      * __Secondary Vehicles__ are not allowed on the track at any other time during the Race Event.
  2. Team rankings will be by total time taken to complete the 5 laps.
- 3. The team order in which each category will be run will be decided in order of fastest laps ran during official practice sessions.
+ 3. The team order will be decided in order of fastest laps ran during official practice sessions.

 ## Race Track Definition